markusenglund/great-circle-map/README.md

 ## Setup instructions

-- Install Node.js 8 (newer versions will not work)
+- Install Node.js 20 (newer versions might not work)
 - Run `npm run build` in the project directory
 - Run `node server`
 - Open the browser at 127.0.0.1:3000